Monorail Resort

 Boat Service

-Polynesian has a boat dock with launches to Magic Kingdom.
+Polynesian has a boat dock with launches to Magic Kingdom on the Gold Flag route.

-The boats are pleasant — open-air, scenic views of Cinderella Castle as you approach.
-They're a nice alternative to the monorail, especially on pleasant evenings.
+The boats are open-air with scenic views of Cinderella Castle as you approach.

 Boat vs. Monorail: